logic-and-learning-lab/Popper/README.md

 direction(geq,(in,in)).
 ```

 Again, directions are **optional** but can substantially reduce learning times.
+Note that currently Popper does not support partial directions.
+If one predicate is given a direction, then they all must be.

 ## Predicate invention